 Now that you have all your Drive abilities and Drive Forms, it’s possible to clear all of the other Mushrooms as well.
 Since I’m no longer bound by my low-spoiler policy, I can discuss the Mushrooms in a little more detail.
 By clearing the Mushrooms at high levels, it’s possible to not just acquire their Tranquility synthesis ingredients, but to earn top-level equipment for Donald and Goofy!

-Mushroom II, the one who shoots you with beams in Christmas Town, is still best dealt with using Reflega and Stitch if you ask me, though it’s a popular strategy to change into Final Form instead, as you can use the way the Keyblades spin around you in an active block to automatically deflect the Mushroom’s attacks.
+Mushroom II, the one who shoots you with beams in Christmas Town, is still best dealt with using Reflega and Stitch if you ask me, though it’s a popular strategy to change into Final Form instead, as you can use the way the Keyblades spin around you in an active block, which can automatically deflect the Mushroom’s attacks.

 Mushroom III, the one that drops items at Beast’s Castle, is greatly simplified by using a high-level Glide, though I find Quick Run to be a little easier to work with in a pinch.
-An unusual strategy from KHI user Kazr recommended using the Two Become One to enter AntiForm to chase the orbs!
+An unusual strategy from KHI user Kazr recommended using the Two Become One to enter AntiForm to chase the orbs (via the Two Become One), since Anti-Sora can basically teleport to the Mushroom’s location!

 The infinitely duplicating Mushroom IV at Land of the Dragons is still probably best dodged with the help of Wisdom Form, though some recommend using Final Form’s attacks and spells to do similar work.

-Mushroom VI and its crops of clones in the Underworld are best memorized in your first pass and then eliminated in a later attempt using any of the magically-oriented Drive Forms.
+Mushroom VI and its crops of clones in the Underworld are best memorized in your first pass (or more, as necessary) and then eliminated in a later attempt using any of the magically-oriented Drive Forms.
 Not a huge challenge, but time consuming.

 Mushroom VII, the bum-rusher from Twilight Town, can be instantly defeated by Final Form and Reflega if you use a simple trick: jump first, and spam Reflect as you fall.
 You don’t really need to know the specifics, as it’s all going to happen too fast.
 Jump first, spam Reflect, release Reflect, and you win.